 Note: For this metric, the city was penalized if its forecasted temperature on Easter’s Day is colder than the holiday’s average temperature.

-- Forecasted Precipitations for Easter: Full Weight (~5.00 Points)
+- Forecasted Precipitation for Easter: Full Weight (~5.00 Points)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Association Of Religion Data Archives, The Trust for Public Land, Yelp, Google Ads, Eventbrite, Numbeo and AccuWeather.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, The Association of Religion Data Archives, The Trust for Public Land, Yelp, Google Ads, Numbeo, AccuWeather and The New York Times.